lxc/incus/doc/howto/instances_create.md

   Images for various operating systems are available on the built-in remote image servers.
   See {ref}`images` for more information.

-  Unless the image is available locally, you must specify the name of the image server and the name of the image (for example, `images:ubuntu/22.04` for the official 22.04 Ubuntu image).
+  Unless the image is available locally, you must specify the name of the image server and the name of the image (for example, `images:debian/12` for a Debian 12 image).

 Instance name
 : Instance names must be unique within an Incus deployment (also within a cluster).